codio/knowledge/source/instructors/authoring/assessments/standard-code-test.rst

         :alt: Ignore Whitespace

-  - **Generate Item** - Click this button and enter the following information to generate the item to be checked by your code:
+  - **Generate Item** - Click this button and enter the following information to generate the expected output to be checked by your code.
+You need to have the solution code in the code file in order for the output to be generated.

     .. image:: /img/guides/generateitem.png
        :alt: Generate Items

-  - **Show Error Feedback** - Toggle to enable feedback about issues in the student's code.
+  - **Show Error Feedback** - Toggle to enable feedback to students about errors related to the specific test case.

     .. image:: /img/guides/std-assessment-error.png
        :alt: Show Error Feedback